-Mesh construction promotes air circulation so water evaporates quickly before the seed spoils.
+- Mesh.
+Mesh construction promotes air circulation so the water evaporates quickly before the seed spoils.
 Mesh trays or sides under a solid roof can be ideal, but be sure they are well sheltered so water cannot get in through the mesh.

 While carefully choosing a feeder can help prevent moisture from becoming a problem, no bird feeder is completely guaranteed to keep birdseed dry, particularly in areas with abundant rain and humidity.
 To protect seed even further, consider: